 Xfce uses gettext which generates .po files from source code.
 You can view those files from any component repository, for example Thunar.

-Fortunately, translators need not know terminal commands or any complex tool, since Xfce translations are handled in Transifex, a web-based translation platform.
+Fortunately, translators don’t need to know terminal commands or any complex tool, since Xfce translations are handled by Transifex, a web-based translation platform.
 At that link you can see the overview of the current status of translations.

 Once you sign up, you can ask to join a translation team.
 Be patient, it may take a while for a coordinator to approve your request.
 If you think your request is taking longer than it should, say a couple weeks, please poke us via the translation mailing list.

 After joining a team, Transifex should be intuitive, there is even a comments section in case of doubts for a particular text to be translated, but developers are not notified.
-In this case I recommend using the mailing list or bug tracker.
+In this case I recommend using the mailing list or reporting issues at Xfce’s Gitlab.

 For further details check the documentation page about translations.